 You’ll spend a month in Germany and The Netherlands.
 An integral part of your class experience will be taking field trips.
-You’ll see the traces of Germany’s Nazi past by visiting former concentration camps, such as Dachau and Auschwitz, Hitler’s “Eagle’s Nest” retreat in the Alps, and by traveling to The Hague, Netherlands, where war criminals are being prosecuted in the International Criminal Court, the Special Chambers of the Special Court for Sierra Leone, and the International Criminal Tribunal for the Former Yugoslavia.
+You’ll see the traces of Germany’s Nazi past by visiting former concentration camps, such as Dachau and Auschwitz, Hitler’s “Eagle’s Nest” retreat in the Alps, and by traveling to The Hague, Netherlands, where war criminals are being prosecuted in the International Criminal Court, the Special Chambers of the Special Court for Kosovo, and the International Criminal Tribunal for the Former Yugoslavia.
 By combining classroom instruction with field trips to actual crime scenes, places of conspiracy and current trials, students are exposed to an unprecedented array of historical and legal experiences.

 Your classes will be held at Erlangen University, near the center of Nuremberg’s Old City.
 You’ll take two, three-credit courses:

 - International Criminal Law—Taught by Professors Mike Kelly and Sean Watts, the class explores the theoretical and practical reaches of major international crimes, such as genocide, war crimes, crimes against humanity, and aggression.
 Please note: You may not receive credit for this course if you have taken International Criminal Law on the Creighton campus.